dotnet/csharplang/proposals/yield-in-try-catch.md

 ### Dispose and finally in async iterators

 The `DiposeAsync` behavior for async iterators mirrors that of traditional iterators in that it executes the `finally` blocks at the the point the state machine is suspended.
-However it does this by setting the `state` variable to a value that represents disposing and then calls `MoveNextAsync`.
+However it does this by setting the `disposeMode` variable and then calls `MoveNextAsync`.
 The implementation of `MoveNextAsync` will then execute only the `finally` blocks for the suspend point.
 The `DisposeAsync` method does not have a mirror copy of the `finally` blocks.

 ### Code generation of yield inside try / catch in async iterators